From front or rear mounting, to bike compatibility and shoulder straps, we guide you through the features that really matter.

 1) What type of headset does your bike have (threaded or threadless)?

-There are two main types of headsets on adult bikes – threaded and threadless.
+There are two main types of headsets on adult bikes – threaded (Quill) and threadless (ahead).
 Threaded headsets are tightened with a threaded locknut (hence the name threaded), while threadless do NOT have a locknut and are tightened with an internal bolt (which you can’t see).

 Threaded vs. Threadless Headsets for Front-mounted Seat Compatibility